zhangshenqi/Fault-Tolerant-Distributed-System/doc/passive_replication.md

 Periodically, the primary serializes the data and stored timestamps to be the checkpoint and sends it to all backups.
 A backup deserializes the data and timestamps.
 Then it clears those stored user requests which are earlier than the timestamp for each user.

 ### Restoration
 After a new backup replica is launched, the primary will get the updated membership.
-In the next checkpointing, the new backup can restore the data and timestamps.
+Later, the new backup can restore the data and timestamps with the primary's checkpoint.

 ### Upgrade
 When a backup replica upgrades to be the new primary, it silently handles all stored user requests.